Arty2/onion/README.md

 ## Bundled JavaScript libraries

 No core functionality depends on JavaScript being enabled.
-Functionality that depends on it *should* (and most do) have a `<noscript>` alternative that is progressively enhanced when JavaScript is enabled.
+Functionality that depends on JavaScript *should* have a `<noscript>` alternative that is progressively enhanced when enabled.
 All bundled scripts are self-hosted within the theme and there is no automated build process for updating depedencies.

 - [fixedsearch](https://gist.github.com/Arty2/8b0c43581013753438a3d35c15091a9f) enables searching articles
 - [fuse.js](https://fusejs.io/) fuzzy-search engine used by *fixedsearch*